AspieSoft/express-device-rate-limit/readme.md

 [![donation link](https://img.shields.io/badge/buy%20me%20a%20coffee-square-blue)](https://buymeacoffee.aspiesoft.com)

-Rate limiting that can be stricter on cirtain devices or geo locations.
+Rate limiting that can be stricter on certain devices or geo locations.

 ## Installation